1. Our terms

 2.4.
 Disbursements.
 In connection with your matter we may incur expenses in your name (“disbursements”).
-We will not incur an individual disbursement over £300 without your approval.
-By approving a disbursement, you become contractually bound to pay the relevant third party for the relevant goods or services.
+We will do so as your agent and you will be bound to pay the relevant third party for the relevant goods or services.
 That third party will bill us and we will in turn bill you at cost.
 We may also engage third parties in our own name as part of our service provision to you.
 If so, we will not charge these to you, though in some cases we will make a linked charge for our related services.

 2.5.
 VAT.
 We quote prices exclusive of Value Added Tax (“VAT”).
 We add VAT to our invoices at the prevailing rate as applicable.

 3. Costs on account

 We may need to ask you for a payment on account of costs, disbursements and VAT.
 If so, we will send you a costs on account statement requesting payment of an appropriate sum into our client account.
 From time to time, we may ask for a top-up payment.
 At the end of our engagement, we will return any balance to you.
 If we ask for costs on account, we are not obliged to do any work or incur any disbursement until they are received, though we may agree to start work, pending receipt of costs on account.
 We may terminate our retainer if you fail to pay costs on account within a reasonable time from our request.
 Unless we specifically say so, we do not cap our fees at the level of the costs on account we request.
 We may apply any costs on account you pay at our discretion.